justinwalsh/daux.io/docs/01_Features/Live_mode.md

 There are several ways to run the docs locally.
 You can use something like <a href="http://www.mamp.info/en/index.html" target="_blank">MAMP</a> or <a href="http://www.wampserver.com/en/" target="_blank">WAMP</a>.

-The easiest is to use PHP 5.4's built-in server.
+The easiest is to use PHP's built-in server.

-For that i've included a short command, run `./serve` in the projects folder to start the local web server.
+For that i've included a short command, run `daux serve` in the projects folder to start the local web server.
 By default the server will run at: <a href="http://localhost:8085" target="_blank">http://localhost:8085</a>

 ## Running Remotely